haltcase/strat/readme.md

 #### `strat.create(transformers?: { ...functions })`

 You can create a new instance of _strat_ by calling `strat.create()`.
-You may also optionally supply an Object containing transformer functions that you can use in `strat()` to modify string replacements.
+You may also optionally supply an object containing transformer functions that you can use in `strat()` to modify string replacements.

 Transformers are very similar to a function you'd pass to [`Array#map()`][mdn-array-map].